MartjeRave/OccupancyDuration/README.txt

-(Lazyweave and RSQL do not exist in 4.5.2 anymore- Lazyweave is not important and can be replaced by kable and MYSQL can be replaced by RMariaDB)
+(Lazyweave and RSQL do not exist in 4.5.2 anymore- Lazyweave is not important and can be replaced by kable BUT MYSQL is important and can be replaced by RMariaDB)

 The author's current R-version: